Parliamentary.ai

 Government Spending

 The bill is not expected to have a significant direct impact on UK government spending.
-The repeal itself has no associated costs.
-Any potential costs would be related to the transitional regulations made by the Secretary of State, but the extent of these is not specified in the bill text.
+The repeal of the 2011 Act itself has no associated financial implications.
+Any potential costs would be related to the transitional regulations, but these are unlikely to be substantial.
+No figures have been provided.

 Groups Affected

-• The Prime Minister and Government: Regains the power to call elections, enhancing executive power.
+• The Prime Minister and Government: The Prime Minister regains the prerogative to call a general election at their discretion.

 Full Text